TexDor/TexDor/README.md

 ## Getting Started

-The [Getting Started](https://vaadin.com/docs/latest/getting-started) guide will quickly familiarize you with your new Dextor implementation.
+The [Getting Started](https://vaadin.com/docs/latest/getting-started) guide will quickly familiarize you with your new TexDor implementation.
 You'll learn how to set up your development environment, understand the project structure, and find resources to help you add muscles to your skeleton — transforming it into a fully-featured application.